Repeated-and-Offset QPSK for Low-PAPR DFT-s-OFDM in Satellite Communications: Repeated-and-Offset QPSK for DFT-s-OFDM

-While RO-QPSK is directly inspired from OQPSK, there are several important differences.
-In legacy single-carrier OQPSK, the transmitted symbols are not pure QPSK symbols, whereas in RO-QPSK, the transmitted symbols remains from QPSK.
+While RO-QPSK is inspired from OQPSK, there are several important differences.
+In legacy single-carrier OQPSK, the transmitted waveform does not correspond to standard QPSK modulation, whereas in RO-QPSK the transmitted symbols remains standard QPSK symbols.

-The bit-flip operation accompanying the symbol repetition serves to introduce alternating signs in the I or Q components of successive symbols, compensating for the intrinsic nearly-$\pi$ phase change of consecutive DFT-s-OFDM pulses as explained before.
-The combination of repetition and bit-flipping can equivalently be interpreted as a Manchester encoding of the bit stream, followed by a specific interleaving before QPSK symbol mapping.
-This can be related to Manchester-encoded DFT-s-OFDM-based OOK~\cite{TCOM25Pitaval}, the signal generation recently specified in 5G-Advanced for low-power wake-up signals.
+The bit-flip operation combined with symbol repetition introduces alternating signs in the I or Q components of successive symbols, thereby compensating for the intrinsic near-$\pi$ phase changes between consecutive DFT-s-OFDM pulses, as explained previously.

+The joint use of repetition and bit-flipping corresponds exactly a Manchester encoding applied to the bit streams of the I and Q branches.
+This establishes a direct connection to Manchester-encoded DFT-s-OFDM-based on-off keying~\cite{TCOM25Pitaval}, recently specified in 5G-Advanced for low-power wake-up signals.
 The bit-to-symbol mapping that creates the I/Q offset can be interpreted as a specific form of interleaving.

-Finally, RO-QPSK can also be viewed as a form of DE-QPSK since each constellation symbol $x[m]$ depends on the previous symbol $x[m-1]$.
-An illustration is provided in Fig.~\ref{fig:diffDiagram}, showing how selection of the current QPSK symbol depends on the preceding one.
-Nevertheless, as will be shown, each symbol can still be decoded independently, without the typical issue of error propagation in differential modulations.
+Finally, RO-QPSK can also be interpreted as a form of DE-QPSK since each constellation symbol $x[m]$ depends on the previous symbol $x[m-1]$.
+An illustration is provided in Fig.~\ref{fig:diffDiagram}, showing how the selection of the current QPSK symbol depends on the preceding one.
+Nevertheless, as will be shown, symbols can still be decoded independently, avoiding the typical error propagation associated with differential modulations.